Saritasa/ios-development-guides/Topics/CI.md

    want to track any changes to this file in git).
 7. Add newly created `GoogleService/GoogleService-Info.plist` file in the target.
 This file will be replaced by an actual file from `GoogleService/<bundle id>/GoogleService-Info.plist`.
+8. Add `$SRCROOT/GoogleService/GoogleService-Info.plist` in "Output Files" of the script.

 ## Jenkins